sahilkashyap64/mernJWTLogin/README.md

 # MERN Login API(JWT) w/ Express.js and MongoDB

 A backend application using Node.js with the Express framework, that implements a JWT for login with the MongoDB.

-Frontend -React
-              ->Context api
-              ->Js fetch used to deal with APIs request ●User can log in and sign up.
+●User can log in and sign up.
 NOTE: store password hashed(bcrypt)
 ● Login user can see all the users.